dragosguta/picstory/README.md

 # Picstory

-A Pinterest like clone build with Ruby on Rails
+A Pinterest like clone built with Ruby on Rails.